Pest Management Fact Sheet #5005

 Clay A. Kirby, Insect Diagnostician

-The cabbage maggot is a very destructive insect, attacking crucifers (cool-weather plants) such as cabbage, broccoli, cauliflower, Brussels sprouts, radishes, rutabagas, and turnips.
+The cabbage maggot (Delia radicum) is a very destructive insect that attacks crucifers (cool-weather plants) such as cabbage, broccoli, cauliflower, Brussels sprouts, radishes, rutabagas, and turnips.
 Wilting leaves are usually a sign of maggot damage and indicate that roots need to be checked for maggots and for damage.

 Description & Biology

 It is important to remove roots, root crops and other host plants, and destroy them in the fall.
-Destroying wild host plants, especially the mustards, at any time will help.
+It also helps to remove wild host plants at any time during the year, especially any plants in the Mustard (Cruciferae) family.

 When Using Pesticides